AminaElsheikh/DEFC.Util.RepoGen/README.md

 - **No online links or tracking**: RepoGen does **not** rely on any online APIs or links that could potentially compromise the safety of your code.
 Your repository data stays private and under your control.
 - **Local execution**: All processing is done locally, ensuring that your code is not exposed to the internet or any external databases.

-With DEFC.Util.RepoGen, you can focus on coding and generating repositories without worrying about unauthorized access or data breaches.
+With `DEFC.Util.RepoGen`, you can focus on coding and generating repositories without worrying about unauthorized access or data breaches.

 ## 📁 Folder Structure Models